Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Drift

-Based on the above theoretical analysis and practical evidence, only realizing the alignment on feature distribution is still far away from the success of the adaptation.
-The above exploration motivates us to provide the unified problem formulations of unsupervised domain adaptation on both data distribution shift and label distribution drift.
+\cref{fig:motivation2} further supports the illustrated statement with practical evidence.
+Based on the above theoretical analysis and empirical illustration, merely realizing the alignment of feature distribution is still far away from the success of the adaptation.
+The above exploration motivates us to provide a unified problem formulation of unsupervised domain adaptation on both data distribution shift and label distribution drift.